jjavery/jost-js/README.md

 - Also, multiple layers of Base64 encoding result in bandwidth/storage overhead when utilizing sign-encrypt or sign-encrypt-sign

-JOSE-Stream proposes a streaming JWE format with optional JWS signing.
+JOST proposes a streaming JWE format with optional JWS signing.
 Plaintext is optionally compressed and split into fixed-size chunks.
 Chunks—along with a JWE header and JWS signatures—are streamed in a JSONL line-delimited JSON format.

 ### Goals:

-- Work within the standard: Read and write JOSE-Stream encoded streams utilizing existing JOSE framework libraries
+- Work within the standard: Read and write JOST encoded streams utilizing existing JOSE framework libraries
 - Optionally include signatures for plaintext and/or ciphertext
 - Optional compression

-### JOSE-Stream similar:
+### Similar to JOST:

 - [libsodium secretstream](https://libsodium.gitbook.io/doc/secret-key_cryptography/secretstream)
 - [Tink Streaming AEAD](https://github.com/google/tink/blob/master/docs/PRIMITIVES.md#streaming-authenticated-encryption-with-associated-data)